 Hot smoked salmon is prepared in a wet brine then smoked at temperatures between 66-77°C. Creating a more intense smoky flavour and slightly cooked, flaky texture.
 Making it perfect for dips!

-If you love fish and seafood dishes and shared platters over Christmas, this delicious smoked salmon dip with crostini recipe is perfect.
+If you love fish and seafood dishes and shared platters over Christmas (or for any special occasion!) this smoked salmon dip recipe is perfect.
 But you have been warned this recipe will dance around your taste buds and leave you reminiscing about the flavours long after the dish is finished.
 ENJOY!

 Smoked Salmon Dip